 1. Where should I register to vote?

-As a college student you have the right to choose to vote where you go to school or in the town where your parents reside, ultimately the choice is yours.
+As a college student you have the right to choose to vote where you go to school or in the town where you reside, ultimately the choice is yours.
 To learn more about your voting rights click here.

 2. What is the best time to go and vote?